-The gout foods table for vegetables covers key foods in the Vegetables and Vegetable Products group from the USDA food database.
+The gout friendly vegetables table covers key foods in the Vegetables and Vegetable Products group from the USDA food database.

 My gout foods tables are based on a serving size that provides 100 calories (Kcals) of energy.
 This is different from most earlier food tables on GoutPal.
 I explain why in my gout foods table introduction, where you can learn all about these tables.
 If you are new to my gout foods tables, it is very important that you read that introduction, and understand what these tables are about.